The Matching Algorithm

 Applicants and programs are free to obtain information about each other and to rank their choices according to their preferences without pressure and undue haste.
 The matching algorithm simply follows the instructions embodied in the Rank Order Lists to facilitate the placement of applicants into positions.
 However, the Match removes the time pressures from the traditional process of making offers, and accepting or rejecting offers.

 If a program wishes to recruit a particular distribution of applicants based on specific applicant characteristics, the program can attempt to do this within the matching process by dividing its available positions into separate types and submitting separate Rank Order Lists for each type of position.
-Furthermore, the matching process can accommodate other special requirements, such as the matching of applicants as "couples", and the reversion of unfilled positions from one program to another in order to facilitate the filling of available positions.
+Furthermore, the matching algorithm can accommodate other special requirements, such as the matching of applicants as "couples", and the reversion of unfilled positions from one program to another in order to facilitate the filling of available positions.

 To ensure a match, an applicant should rank those programs which seem to prefer the applicant higher on the Rank Order List than other programs which the applicant prefers, but which may prefer other applicants.
 Ranking these "likely" programs lower on the list may jeopardize the applicant's chance of matching, because the applicant may not be able to obtain a position at a more preferred but "less likely" program that he or she ranked higher.
 (The same logic applies to programs in making out their Rank Order Lists.)